 A lot of what we talked about above might seem over your head or confusing.
 But don’t worry, cuz like I said above – we got you covered.

-If you want to become a real music producer or beat maker, then this course is the first step in the right direction.
+If you want to be a better music producer or beat maker, then this is the first step in the right direction.

 P.S.
 Did you think this ultimate guide on how to make beats and songs was helpful?
 Please share it with your friends on Facebook and Twitter.